AlexBertuzzi/Bootcamp-Homework/README.md

-# Bootcamp-Homework
-This is where I will be uploaing my homework assignments from the Codeing Boot Camp.
+This is my submission for the Code Refactor Homework assignment.